Home

 Designed exactly like steel beams the ‘I’ beams have added strength as they have a central core made from composite wood and won’t shrink over time.

-The drawback with these beams, which can be as strong and as wide as their steel counterparts, is that they are much more expensive than steel.
+The drawback with these beams for loft conversions, which can be as strong and as wide as their steel counterparts, is that they are much more expensive than steel.

 Apart from the relatively new ‘I’ beams there are two other timber loft beams sometimes used in loft projects.